ballerina-platform/module-ballerina-io/io-ballerina/Package.md

 - `io:fileWriteBytes`
 - `io:fileWriteBlocksFromStream`

-Refer [this example](https://ballerina.io/swan-lake/learn/by-example/byte-io.html) to learn how to use bytes read and write APIs.
+To learn how to use bytes read and write APIs, see the [Read/Write Bytes example](https://ballerina.io/swan-lake/learn/by-example/byte-io.html).

 ### Strings I/O
 The strings I/O APIs provide the reading and writing APIs in 3 different ways:
-1. read the whole file content as a string and write a given string to a file
+1. Read the whole file content as a string and write a given string to a file
-1. read the whole file content as a set of lines and write a given set of lines to a file
+1. Read the whole file content as a set of lines and write a given set of lines to a file
-1. read the whole file content as a stream of lines and write a given stream of lines to a file
+1. Read the whole file content as a stream of lines and write a given stream of lines to a file

 The strings I/O APIs are as follows:
 - `io:fileReadString`